oppracode/news-api/README.md

 # news-api
-React Native project for a job interview.
+Mobile app built on React Native using Expo.
+Allows users to search for news articles with their own set parameters.